phoenix-rtos/phoenix-rtos-doc/kernel/syscalls/README.md

     }
 ```

-4. The system call can be invoked in user application by including `sys/threads.h` header.
-This example syscall is used by the `ps` applet in the `psh` (Phoenix-Shell).
+4.The system call can be invoked in user application by including `sys/threads.h` header.
+This example syscall is used
+by the `ps` applet in the `psh` (Phoenix-Shell).

 ## See also